kseyhan/kseyhan.github.io/_posts/2019-06-11-how-to-setup-a-blog-using-jekyll.md

 ---
 layout: post
 title: "Setup a blog using Jekyll"
+description: A deep dive into generating a professional looking blog using Jekyll as a static site generator.
 categories: [Jekyll]
-tags: [blog, github, jekyll, static site generator, minima]
+tags: [blog, jekyll, static site generator, minima, jekyll generators]
 ---

 Today i'm going to show you how ive setup this blog.
 I decided to go with the default theme [Minima](https://github.com/jekyll/minima) that you get when creating a new [Jekyll](https://jekyllrb.com/) site and customize it to my needs.